Ailwyn Fellowes, 3rd Baron de Ramsey: World War II

 In 1956 Lady de Ramsey created a Lady Chapel at the Church of St Thomas à Becket, Ramsey, as a thanksgiving gift for the safe return of her husband from a Japanese Prisoner of War camp.

 Public life

 In 1947 de Ramsey was appointed Lord Lieutenant of Huntingdonshire, a position that was renamed Lord Lieutenant of Huntingdon and Peterborough in 1965.
 He continued to hold the office until 1968.
 In 1974 he was made a KBE.
 Lord de Ramsey was entitled to a seat in the House of Lords between 1931 and 1993 and spoke 53 times during this period, mainly on water and drainage issues.
 His maiden speech was in August 1940 and his last speech in November 1981.

+One of the family's principal residences, Haveringland Hall, Norfolk, along with its 4,290 acres, was requisitioned during the Second World War.
+In 1946 the Haverlingland Estate was sold, and demolished in 1947; the reasons cited for the demolition were damage during its period of requisitionment and the house being surplus to requirements.

 Family life

 Lord de Ramsey married Lilah Helen Suzanne, daughter of Francis Anthony Labouchere, on 27 July 1937.
 They had four children: